DHTMLX/docs-suite/docs/grid/configuration.md

 });
 ~~~

 You can specify additional configuration options for the `DragPanel` module while initializing the component.
-For this, you need to set the `dragPanel` property as an object.
+For this, you need to set the `dragPanel` property as an *object*.
 The following options are available:
-    - `css` - specifies a custom CSS class for styling the drag panel
+    - `css` - (*string*) specifies a custom CSS class for styling the drag panel
-    - `icon` - defines a custom icon for the drag handle
+    - `icon` - (*string*) defines a custom icon for the drag handle
-    - `width` - sets the width of the drag panel in pixels
+    - `width` - (*number*) sets the width of the drag panel in pixels

 The following example demonstrates configuring the `DragPanel` module with custom styling and width: